-Recovery is considered to take place when the number of neutrophils in the patient's peripheral blood rises to at least 0.5 $x 10^{9}$ /litre before additional treatment to obtain grafting is given.
+Recovery is considered to take place when the number of neutrophils in the patient's peripheral blood rises to at least 0.5 $x 10^{\circ}$ /litre before additional treatment to obtain grafting is given.
 This is the absolute neutrophil count (ANC).
-Please note this is regardless of the use of G-CSF
+Please note this is regardless of the use of G-CSF.

-Date Neutrophils $\geq 0.5 \times 10^9/L$ DATRCGR2
+Date Neutrophils > 0.5 x 109/L DATRCGR2

 The date to be entered is the first of the days in which the 3 consecutive neutrophil counts above 0.5×10^9 /litre were recorded.
+This date must be at least 7 days after the last transfusion.
 If neutrophils never went below this level please report as Never below.
 This may happen in non myeloablative transplants.